 The safeguard is home to the Stavkirke Chapel and contemplation trail, which prompts the Door County Land Trust Hiking Trail.

 Bottom Line: A Must Visit

-In any case, if you plan on taking a trip, you must consider a trip to Washington Island and experience its famous ferry ride as well.
+In any case, if you plan to take a trip, you must consider a trip to Washington Island and experience its famous ferry ride.